 It is through networking with others and being networked with others that I began to recognize how valuable these “connections” become in our ability to reach out, bring close and gather what we need at the time, and then offer ourselves back again when we are strong enough to be there for others.

 I had no way of knowing just how valuable connecting with others would be until August 17, 2009, when suddenly and tragically my son Matthew at the age of 27 died while he was working out west.

-As I began to heal and feel stronger, I designed the Care and Comfort Retreat for Bereaved Moms and began offering the comfort retreats in 2012.
-One in the spring and one in the fall.
+As I began to heal and feel stronger, I designed the weekend Care and Comfort Retreat for Bereaved Moms, the first one being in 2012.
+These are usually offered twice a year, spring and fall.
 It is my hope that when you are ready, you will be able to join us for the next weekend retreat.
+Space is limited and registration is required.
+Please contact Kimberly by email to set up a phone call.

 is a bereaved mother.
 Her son Matthew died suddenly in August 2009 at the age of 27 as a result of complications from addictions.
 Kimberly had been involved in meditation and alternative health modalities long before the tragic loss of her son, and now uses her knowledge and wellness background to offer a place for other moms who are bereaved.
 She does this as a give back or pay it forward; this is a not for profit offering, and she is always seeking practitioners who will donate their time to the moms.